aliffashraff/Fullstack-MERN-Projects/Food-Delivery-Web-App/README.md

 ## Usage

-- **Frontend Application:** Use the frontend application to browse food items, place orders, and view your order history.
+- **Frontend Application:** Browse and order food items, and manage your cart and checkout.
-- **Admin Panel:** Use the admin panel to manage food items, view and process orders, and handle user accounts.
+- **Admin Panel:** Manage food items, update order statuses, and track orders.
-- **API Endpoints:** Access the API endpoints through the backend to interact with the database and perform CRUD operations.
+- **API Endpoints:** Access the backend API for CRUD operations on food items and orders.

 ## Contributing